drgreenthumb93/ChatGPT_DALL-E2_cli/README.md

 $ python3 chatgpt_dall-e2_cli.py

-Now you can enter your desired prompt and become a AI artist.
+Now you can enter your desired prompt and become a AI artist. (not really)